joemcelroy/instantsearch-elasticsearch-adapter/README.md

 InstantSearch Elasticsearch Adapter is a javascript library that lets you use Elasticsearch with Algolia's Instantsearch, a javascript library for building performant and instant search experiences.

-Here is an example of UI you can build with this adapter and Elasticsearch: [INSERT LINK]()
+Here is an example of UI you can build with this adapter and Elasticsearch: [IMDB Movies Demo](https://ises.vercel.app/demo)

 With the adapter in this repository, you'll be able to use [Instantsearch.js](https://github.com/algolia/instantsearch.js) plus: